utdata/icj-class/final/final.md

 - A check-in on your CSS.
 You don't have to be finished, but this allows me to offer some feedback.
 - On our last class day, you'll show your progress to everyone.
 You should be published to Github Pages with what you have so far.
 - Final deadline for the project when I pull a copy of your repo for grading.

+## Extra credit

+For extra credit, you can add a chart to your project of Queen's Billboard Hits through [Datawrapper](https://www.datawrapper.de/).

+- Click "Start Creating".
+- Copy and paste the data found in `src/njk/_data/queen_chart.csv/`.
+Place the data in the "Upload Data" section.
+Proceed.
+- Double check that the chart matches the csv data.
+Proceed.
+- Select "Bar Chart" under "Chart Type".
+- Customize your chart under the "Refine" tab.
+- Under the "Annotate" tab, give the chart a title.
+Proceed and publish.
+- Click the "Publish chart" button, copy the embed code (make sure it's responsive iframe), and paste the code into your html.